 The function of a hydraulic power pack is to deliver power to a hydraulic machine.
 The power pack is connected to the machine with valves.
 The greater variety of valves the power pack has, the greater the variety of machines it can be used in conjunction with.

-In order to function safely and effectively, the right power pack and the right valve must be used for the right machine.
+In order to function safely and effectively, the right power pack and the right valve must be used for the right machine.\

 Hydraulic Power Packs Maintenance

-In order to keep your hydraulic power pack working efficiently and safely, regular maintenance checks are required.
+To keep your hydraulic power pack working efficiently and safely, regular maintenance checks are required.
 They should be incorporated into your risk assessments and your daily, weekly, and monthly health and safety checks.

 Simple, daily visual checks should be undertaken to ensure the structural integrity of tubing, that connections are secure, and to look for signs of rust and erosion, particularly around the reservoir.
 A hydraulic engineer can advise you on the frequency and types of other maintenance checks as well as the testing and changing of the hydraulic fluid when required.